HybridFNBR/Neonite/README.md

  * How do I access Neonite V2?
    * You can access Neonite V2's dashboard at http://localhost:5595/.
  * Can I go in-game?
-   * Yes on most past versions of fortnite, however with the latest version fortnite it can vary, Check it out [here](https://discord.gg/neo-mods-897532507048796210).
+   * Yes on most past versions of fortnite, however with the latest version of fortnite it can vary, Check it out [here](https://discord.gg/neo-mods-897532507048796210).
  * Will I get banned?
    * No, you won't get banned because Neonite V2 doesn't connect to any Epic Games related services.
  * How do I play with my friends?